 - Your doctor may request an endoscopy to get a better image of the inside of your upper gastrointestinal tract.

-- Your doctor may perform a colonoscopy to examine the lower half of your bowel.
+- Your doctor may perform a colonoscopy to examine the large bowel.

-- Imaging tests like CT scans and MRIs give your doctor more detail than an average X-ray.
+- Imaging tests like CT scans and MRI scans give your doctor more detail than an average X-ray.
 Both tests allow your doctor to see specific areas of your tissues and organs.

 Once your doctor has completed the necessary tests and ruled out other possible reasons for your symptoms, they may decide on a Crohn’s disease diagnosis.
 Your doctor may request these tests several more times to look for diseased tissue and determine how the disease is progressing.

 Many people use complementary and alternative medicine (CAM) for various conditions and diseases, including Crohn’s disease.
-The U.S. Food and Drug Administration hasn’t approved most of these medicines, but many people use them in addition to mainstream treatments.
+The U.S. Food and Drug Administration hasn’t approved these medicines for treatment, but many people use them in addition to mainstream medications.

 Popular alternative treatments for Crohn’s disease include the following:

-- Probiotics are live bacteria that can help you replace and rebuild the good bacteria in your body.
+- Probiotics are live bacteria that can help you replace and rebuild the good bacteria in your intestinal tract.
 Probiotics may also help prevent microorganisms from upsetting your gut’s natural balance and causing a Crohn’s flare.
+However, scientific data is limited.

-- Prebiotics are beneficial bacteria found in plants, such as asparagus, artichokes, and leeks.
-These may also help boost the supply of good bacteria in your gut.
+- Prebiotics are potentially beneficial materials found in plants, such as asparagus, bananas, artichokes, and leeks, that may help feed the good bacteria in your gut and increase their numbers.
+Prebiotics can also be found in supplement form.

-- Fish oil is rich in omega-3s, and it has shown some promising results as a possible treatment for people with Crohn’s disease.
+- Fish oil is rich in omega-3s, and research is ongoing in its possible treatment for people with Crohn’s disease.

-- Many people believe certain herbs, vitamins, and minerals cure or ease the symptoms of a variety of diseases, including Crohn’s disease.
+- Many people believe certain herbs, vitamins, and minerals ease the symptoms of a variety of diseases, including Crohn’s disease.
+Research is ongoing as to which supplements may be beneficial, especially when combined with current proven treatments.

 The Crohn’s and Colitis Foundation of America (CCFA) reports the following statistics:

-- A total of 1.4 million Americans have some form of inflammatory bowel disease.
-This total includes 600,000 Americans who have Crohn’s disease.
+- A total of 1.6 million Americans have some form of inflammatory bowel disease.
+This total includes over 780,000 Americans who have Crohn’s disease.

 - People who smoke are twice as likely to receive a diagnosis of Crohn’s disease.

-- If they get treatment, 50 percent of people will have Crohn’s disease that goes into remission or creates mild symptoms within five years of their diagnosis.
+- If they get treatment, medical or surgical, 50 percent of people with Crohn’s disease will go into remission or experience mild symptoms within five years of their diagnosis.

 - About 11 percent of people who have Crohn’s will experience a chronically active disease.